 In most older houses with basements, air seeps in where the house framing sits on the foundation.
 Spread a bead of caulk between the foundation and the sill plate (the wood immediately above the foundation), and along the top and bottom edges of the rim joist (the piece that sits atop the sill plate).

 In the main living areas of your home, the most significant drafts tend to occur around windows and doors.
 If you have old windows, caulking and adding new weatherstripping goes a long way toward tightening them up.

-Bronze weatherstripping ($15 to $35 for 17 feet) lasts for decades but is time-consuming to install, while some self-stick plastic types are easy to put on but don’t last very long.
+Bronze weatherstripping (about $25 for 17 feet) lasts for decades but is time-consuming to install, while some self-stick plastic types are easy to put on but don’t last very long.

-Nifty gadgets called pulley seals ($9 a pair) block air from streaming through the holes where cords disappear into the frames.
+Nifty gadgets called pulley seals ($3.25 for a bag of 25 pairs) block air from streaming through the holes where cords disappear into the frames.

 Weatherstripping also works wonders on doors.
-If a draft comes in at the bottom, install a new door sweep ($9).
+If a draft comes in at the bottom, install a new door sweep (about $12).